What’s New in v1.19: Multiscreen, Concepts, Dataset Preview and More!

 - Added a pilot program for our new top-tier ‘plus’ plan that includes mentorship and project reviews.

 - Added new ‘plus projects’, exclusive to plus subscribers, to help with portfolio building.

 - Made our pricing page easier to understand.

 - Fixed a bug where the console prompt did not load consistently.

-- Added a new end of mission screen so you can give more granular feedback and see your progress easier.
+- Added a new end of lesson screen so you can give more granular feedback and see your progress easier.

-- Move the mission reset button to the progress sidebar so you can reset your mission progress at any time.
+- Move the lesson reset button to the progress sidebar so you can reset your lesson progress at any time.